drichards211/portfolio-web-dev/README.md

 Housekeeping:
   * [ ] Add debouncing to scroll and resize events.
   * [ ] Add "Work in Progress" warning to Revuer section.
+  * [ ] Remove any unused classes and re-organize style.css.

 Troubleshooting:
   * [ ] Needs testing on multiple real-world devices and resolutions.